-Vector's overall revenue level is subject to the Gas Distribution Services Default Price-Quality Path Determination 2013 (the GDPP) that requires an initial starting price adjustment applied in 2013 and a CPI-X plus pass-through price path.
-The Cost of Service Model (COSM) used by Vector identifies the revenues that would be necessary from each consumer group within the constraint of the GDPP.
+Vector's overall revenue level is subject to the Gas Distribution Services Default Price-Quality Path Determination 2013 (the GDPP) that required an initial starting price adjustment (applied in 2013) and then applies a CPI-X plus pass-through price path.

+Vector uses a Cost of Service Model (COSM) to identify the revenues that would be necessary from each consumer group within the constraint of the GDPP.